gbyuvd/ChemMiniQ3-SAbRLo/README.md

 - For training, clone this repo:
   - Customize config.json, run `train_withmtp.py` for NTP-to-MTP training
   - Run `train_ppokl_withsa.py` with either "chemq3" (bioaware-only no SA), "sa" (SA-only no bioaware), or "mix" (combined rewards)
+- PPO-KL steps checkpoints available, it was trained using combined rewards `mix`
 - Dataset for training NTP/MTP can be fetched [here](https://huggingface.co/datasets/gbyuvd/sabrlo-chem-selfies-training)

 ## ⚙️ Model Eval